cfoge/VHDL_parse/README.md

 ## Scripts
 ### parse_vhdl.py 🕵️‍♂️
-Revamped from scratch, parse_vhdl.py now utilizes a sophisticated tokenizer, enhancing compatibility with differently formatted files.
-This script parses VHDL, creating an object containing ports, signals, components, and more.
+Revamped from scratch, parse_vhdl.py now utilizes a tokenizer and enhancing compatibility with differently formatted files.
+This script parses VHDL, creating a python object containing ports, signals, components, and more.
+Then this python object can be used to dimplify VHDL development.

 ##### Current features:
-- Display VHDL module hierarchies
+- Display VHDL module hierarchies from directory
-- Trace signal paths across multiple files
-- Auto-generate entity and module instantiations Future potential:
+- Auto-generate entity and module instantiations
-- Automated component declaration
+- Auto generate VHDL wrappers for multiple entitys Future potential:
 - Test bench creation automation
 - Signal tracing/search through multiple files
+- Diff two vhdl files by port,generics,contants ect.. rather then line by line like a regular diff would

 ### what_in.py 📜
 List VHDL entities, constants, attributes, signals, and processes: